vibha-patil21/Study-Of-Disease-Spread-in-BITS-Goa/README.md

 Using agent-based simulations to understand how an infection spreads on a college campus
 ## Problem Statement
 Understanding the spread of infection will help in planning efficient rules and regulations for managing and preventing outbreaks and provide insight into predicting the future of the outbreaks.
 To that end, the aims of the simulation study are as follows.
-1. Measure the percentage of cumulative infections and active infections over a period of 28 days.
+1. Measure the percentage of cumulative infections and active infections for 28 days.
 2. Test the effectiveness of restrictions like quarantines, classroom and mess batches and hostel zones to see if they can prevent an outbreak by decreasing or delaying a surge in infections
 ## Methodology and Implementation
 ### 2.1 GIS Data